8 September 2023

 Want to boost your chances of getting your application seen by employers?
 Sign up to our FREE Career Coaching Course, a four-day virtual programme in October, to upskill yourself on CVs, applications and interviews.

 This year, I found my appraisal with the ProspectSoft sales & marketing director to be a really useful exercise in helping me self-reflect on all that I’d accomplished throughout my placement.

 It feels great for all of your hard work to be recognised, and it certainly made me feel valued and appreciated as a member of the team.

 But I also used the appraisal as an opportunity to ask my director which areas he thought I could improve in; much like in academia, I think it’s just as important to be aware of areas that need development as it is to know where you are excelling.

 5) Network, network, network!

-I would definitely advise using social media to start building up your business profile, most particularly LinkedIn, a business oriented social media tool where you can engage with your professional network.
+I would definitely advise using social media to build your business profile, particularly LinkedIn, a business-oriented social media tool where you can engage with your professional network.

-When I first started at ProspectSoft I didn’t even have a profile on LinkedIn and now I’ve got almost 400 connections.
-Again, this all helps in returning to University a more employable individual.
+When I first started at ProspectSoft, I didn’t even have a profile on LinkedIn and now I’ve got almost 400 connections.
+Again, this all helps in returning to university a more employable individual.